The Ultimate Guide to Troubleshooting Kiln Problems

 Pyrometer Is Not Accurate or Does Not Seem To Indicate at All

-Sometimes, the pyrometer may not be as accurate as cones or other temperature measuring devices.
+Sometimes, the pyrometer may not be as accurate as cones or other temperature-measuring devices.

 Normally, this is not the real problem.
 The accuracy won’t vary within a given pyrometer.

 - Calibrate your pyrometer.
 Check the accuracy of your kiln’s pyrometer.
-If its accuracy is faulty, use an instrument of an established accuracy to recalibrate it.
+If its accuracy is faulty, use an instrument of established accuracy to recalibrate it.

 If you are using cones as your reference point, take note of the temperature on the pyrometer at which the cone slumps, then mark it on the pyrometer.